 - Tóm Tắt Báo cáo Parks Levy năm 2022-23: Báo cáo Thường niên Năm 2

 Parks Levy Oversight Committee

 The Parks Levy Oversight Committee (PLOC) is composed of five members, selected from an open public applicant pool, appointed by the PP&R Director.
-The PLOC reviews program implementation, advises on transparency and communication strategies, and counsels on an independent audit process.
+The PLOC reviews program implementation, advises on transparency and communication strategies, and will counsel on an independent audit process.
 They report annually to City Council regarding program progress.
 Members meet quarterly and review information produced by PP&R staff to verify compliance with the purposes set forth in the Parks Levy as approved by the voters.

-Additional information, meeting notes, annual reports, and more can be found on the Parks Levy Oversight Committee page.
+Additional information, meeting notes, previous annual reports, and more can be found on the Parks Levy Oversight Committee page.

 Parks Levy Funding and the PP&R Budget

 Budgeting of Parks Levy funds goes through the same process that the entire PP&R budget goes through.
 The budget is shaped by staff input and the Parks Budget Advisory Council.
 The requested budget is submitted to the City Budget Office, reviewed by the Mayor, and adopted by City Council.

 Click here to learn more about the Parks Levy in the PP&R budget.

 The path to the Parks Levy started in spring of 2019 with PP&R budget cuts and a commitment to think about solutions to address the Bureau’s structural funding gap.
 Portland City Council requested a work session to hear about different funding solutions.